Street racing crackdown comes as police face 'ludicrous' speeds on local roads | CBC News

 In 2018, Ottawa police issued 150 stunt driving charges, Kane said.
 That increased to 691 in 2021 — and the pandemic may be partly to blame, he said.

-"With COVID hitting, there was [fewer] people on the roads.
+"With COVID hitting, there [were fewer] people on the roads.
 So that created wider, open roads," he said.

 "In the last five years, we're up at about 2,300 stunt driving charges.
 And that's just Ottawa police."